-Students pursuing professional degrees in the Department of Music (Bachelor of Music Education) must complete general education requirements as listed with the Department of Music.
+Students pursuing professional degrees in the Department of Music must complete general education requirements as listed with the Department of Music.

 General Education Requirements in Teacher Education Options

 See the departmental listings in this catalog for the specific general education requirements of the teacher education programs in art, biology, chemistry, English, geography, history, mathematics, music, physics, and Spanish.